-Unfortunately, what often gets delivered under Waterfall is frequently overly complex and costly, and fails to meet the actual needs of the customer.
+Unfortunately what often gets delivered under Waterfall is frequently overly complex and costly, and fails to meet the actual needs of the customer.
 This is because the design has not had the opportunity to properly emerge – there has been no prototyping, no experimentation.
 It also takes much longer, because one stage has to complete before another stage can begin.
-This is another reason why the customer needs are not met – by the time it delivers something, the world has often moved on!
+This is another reason why the customer needs are not met – by the time it delivers something, the world has often moved on.

 Agile Development Approaches

 Concurrent Development.
 This is based on the principle that you can start a stage before the preceding stage has completed.
-The trigger is simply the point at which you have sufficient information to work on.
+The trigger is simply the point at which you have sufficient information to work with.
 This has two advantages – it reduces significantly the overall end-to-end development time and allows early iteration, even before the previous stage has completed, again greatly speeding up the process.

-Concurrent development is found extensively in the engineering world, where it is known as Concurrent Engineering (CE).
-CE became standard engineering practice, certainly in the UK, from about the mid-80s.
+Concurrent development is found extensively in the engineering world, where it is known as “Concurrent Engineering” (CE).
+CE became standard engineering practice, certainly in the UK, from about the mid-1980s.

 Iterative Development.
-This is the application of system feedback – taking what you have learnt in one stage and feeding it back into the earlier stage; and also refining the design back through the preceding stages.
+This is the application of ‘system feedback’ – taking what you have learnt in one stage and feeding it back into the earlier stage; and also refining the design back through the preceding stages.
 It is the mechanism by which the design evolves.

 Most iteration occurs between adjacent stages, but it is quite possible to discover something, say at detailed design, that fundamentally changes some high level aspect of the design.
 Iteration in the early stages of the development lifecycle is achieved through the use of mock-ups and prototypes.